paritytech/devops-guide/src/examples/helmfile.md

 This is a very simple one file example of a helmfile to deploy two `rococo-local` relaychain validators along with two parachains `statemint-dev` and `contracts-rococo-dev`.
 It is intended for basic testing and familiarization of helmfile.

-A more more real world example is listed below which comes from the `testnet-manager` repo.
-An nginx container will also be deployed to host chain spec files.
+A more real world example is listed below which comes from the `testnet-manager` repo.
+A nginx container will also be deployed to host chain spec files.

 Steps:

 - Create a helmfile based on the [simple example](#basic_helmfile) below and name it helmfile.yaml

-- Install a webserver to host helmfiles using `kubectl create -f https://raw.githubusercontent.com/paritytech/testnet-manager/main/local-kubernetes/kube-setup/validators-chainspec.yml`
+- Install a web server to host helmfiles using `kubectl create -f https://raw.githubusercontent.com/paritytech/testnet-manager/main/local-kubernetes/kube-setup/validators-chainspec.yml`

 - Add relaychain and parachains using: `helmfile sync`